 Gain a critical understanding of the uniqueness of each grain crop type and the options to consider for introduction and successful use in a cropping system.

-Obtain an introductory understanding of alternate grain crops (oats, rye, and triticale) and their suitable uses in Canadian agricultural cropping systems and markets.
+Obtain an introductory understanding of other grain crops (oat, rye, rice, barley, sorghum, millet and triticale) and pseudo-cereals and their suitable uses in Canadian agricultural cropping systems and markets.

 Lecture topics for this course include: